 According to The College Solution Blog, “many families think that students should be applying to dozens of private scholarships to get the most money for college.
 The reality is that the colleges themselves provide the largest amount of scholarships for the students that attend their schools.

-This is why students and families should put time and effort into selecting which colleges to apply to.
+This chart shows that 73% of scholarships come directly from the colleges and average over $5,000 per student.
+Scholarships from the community or a private organization are typically about $500/ each.
+This is another reason why students and families should put time and effort into selecting which colleges to apply to.
 Families on a budget should target colleges that have a high chance of offering students merit scholarships or financial aid.
 Developing a well-rounded college list is key to receiving the most scholarship money available.

 2. The most prestigious, competitive, highly ranked colleges do not provide any or significant merit-based scholarships.